HumbertoDiego/lidar-experiments/README.md

 * Power supply 5V - 3A
 * Internet connection plugged in via Ethernet cable (only initial steps)

+Burn the image in the SD card and plug it on the PI, we don't even need a monitor or keyboard, simple as that.

 ### SSH connection to Raspberry pi

 With this Ubiquity image, the wifi adapter of the Raspberry Pi acts as an Access Point, so we just need to enter `ubiquityrobotXXXX` network, where XXXX is part of the MAC address.
 The password is `robotseverywhere`.
 The sudo username is `ubuntu` with password `ubuntu`.